How to use Zendesk Explore recipes to measure Answer Bot resolutions

 When building Zendesk Explore recipes to measure Answer Bot resolutions, focus on the "Attempts," "Answers," "Clicks," and "Resolutions" metrics.
 These metrics collectively form a funnel that illustrates the customer journey from bot interaction to ticket closure.

-Yes, specialized AI platforms like eesel AI integrate directly with Zendesk to provide automated, deep reporting without manual setup.
-These tools offer more accurate resolution rates and highlight knowledge gaps, saving significant time compared to complex Explore recipes.
+Yes, specialized AI platforms like eesel AI integrate directly with Zendesk to provide automated, complementary reporting.
+These tools work alongside Zendesk's native features to highlight knowledge gaps and streamline resolution analysis, saving time for busy support teams.

 It's advisable to review the data from Zendesk Explore recipes to measure Answer Bot resolutions at least weekly or bi-weekly.
 Regular monitoring allows you to quickly identify trends, measure the impact of recent changes, and inform ongoing improvements to your help content.